 What happened: Toys R Us didn't grow up to keep pace with its changing industry.
 As the toy giant took on more and more debt, it didn't work on improving the in-store experience and couldn't compete against the rise of big-box stores such as Walmart and Target and online retailers like Amazon.
 Toys R Us filed for bankruptcy in 2017 and closed its stores in 2018.

 Current status: Not giving up.
-The brand's parent company, Tru Kids, has opened a couple of new stores in the U.S. that aim to offer a more modern shopping experience.
-(But they're currently closed due to the pandemic.)
-And you can still be a Toys R Us kid online at toysrus.com; the site redirects you to Target.com when it's time to purchase.
+The brand's parent company, Tru Kids, opened a couple of new stores in the U.S. that aimed to offer a more modern shopping experience, but those closed in January 2021.
+You can still be a Toys R Us kid online at toysrus.com; the site redirects you to Target.com when it's time to purchase.

 - 4 of